ambijani/WashU4Wellness/README.md

 ## Our Solution

-WashUWellness addresses this challenge with a comprehensive platform featuring both admin health panels and user panels.
+Wash4Wellness addresses this challenge with a comprehensive platform featuring both admin health panels and user panels.
 This dual approach allows for:

 1. Individual health tracking for users
 2. Health gamification through admin-created challenges